-A more detailed breakdown of these statistics appear in the ONS publication MQ5 - Insurance companies', pension funds' and trusts investment, published about four months after the quarter to which the statistics relate.
+A more detailed breakdown of these statistics appear in Business Monitor MQ5 - Insurance companies', pension funds' and trusts investment, published about four months after the quarter to which the statistics relate.
 The publication also gives information on income and expenditure data.

-The Annual Abstract of Statistics, Table 17.20 and 17.21 also gives the balance sheet statistics.
+The Annual Abstract of Statistics, Tables 17.20 and 17.21 also gives the balance sheet statistics.

+Table 5.2A Insurance companies: general business

-Table 5.2A See the notes to Table 5.1A above.
+See the notes to Table 5.1A above.